 Dr. Mary started her career in the human services field almost two decades ago as a direct service professional.
 During her tenure she has worked various capacities: day habilitation; residential habilitation; case management; supported employment; behavioral health; nursing and early intervention.
 She received her doctorate in education, with emphasis in higher education and adult learning, from Walden University in 2012; a master of science degree, with emphasis in adult education and literacy, from Buffalo State College in 2007; and in 2006 she received a bachelor of arts degree, with emphasis in business management, from the University of Buffalo.
 Her academic research has ranged from historical institutional models to the benefits of post-secondary.

-Dr. Mary is actively involved in the Austin community through the Aging and Disability Resource Center of the Capital Area Steering Committee, the Intellectual & Developmental Disabilities Alliance of Central Texas, Preservation Austin, Divine Canines and One Voice Standards of Excellence Committee and Texas Young Professionals.
+Dr. Mary is actively involved in the Austin community through the Aging and Disability Resource Center of the Capital Area Steering Committee, the Intellectual & Developmental Disabilities Alliance of Central Texas, Williamson County Institute for Excellence in Nonprofits, Preservation Austin, Divine Canines and One Voice Standards of Excellence Committee.

 Will Bayley – Chief Financial Officer